Eclipse timing variations in 7 post-common envelope binaries: an update on recent circumbinary models: ORIGINS of ETVs

 \section{ORIGINS of ETVs}

-The observed variations in eclipse times of binary systems can be driven by a variety of astrophysical and dynamical phenomena including (a) stellar winds and magnetic breaking (b) gravitational radiation (c) apsidal motion (d) relativistic effects (e) the presence of circumbinary objects and (f) magnetic activity within the secondary star.
-These processes broadly fall into two categories: those giving rise to secular period changes and those that yield quasi-cyclical variations in eclipse times that are frequently observed in short period PCEB systems.
+The observed variations in eclipse times of binary systems can be driven by a variety of astrophysical and dynamical phenomena (see for example \cite{zorotovic2013origin}, \cite{borkovits2025then} and references therein), including (a) stellar winds and magnetic breaking (b) gravitational radiation (c) apsidal motion (d) relativistic effects (e) the presence of circumbinary objects (f) magnetic activity within the secondary star, (g) abrupt changes due to mass transfer and (h) star spots and pulsations.
+These processes broadly fall into two categories: those giving rise to secular period changes and those that yield quasi-cyclical variations in eclipse times and frequently observed in short period PCEB systems.